If your startup doesn’t have these 7 essential documents in place, now’s the time to do it.

 An agreement between the company and anyone not currently otherwise engaged by the company (for example, an employee) which requires them not to circulate any confidential information they might receive.

-If plan to discus confidential information with potential advisors, partners or potential employees you might wish them to sign a non disclosure agreement (NDA).
+If you plan to discuss confidential information with potential advisors, partners or potential employees you might wish them to sign a non disclosure agreement (NDA).

 An NDA is an commitment that the person receiving sensitive information about your business during discussions to not disclose that information to anyone else.
 They are particularly used in sectors such as life sciences where a disproportionately large part of the value of the company is in their intellectual property.